ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/administration/index-administration.markdown

 or the Client API operations: [DisableIndex](../../client-api/operations/maintenance/indexes/disable-index), [EnableIndex](../../client-api/operations/maintenance/indexes/enable-index).

 {NOTE: }
 Querying a disabled index is allowed but it may return stale results.
-Unlike stopping the index, the disable index is a persistent operation, so the index remains disabled even after a server restart.
+Unlike stopping the index, the disable index is a persistent operation so the index remains disabled even after a server restart.
 {NOTE /}